Akamaozu/bloodtype-validator/readme.md

 ===============
 ---

-# Confirms Value is a Valid Bloodtype.
+Confirms Value is a Valid Bloodtype

 Installation